Tuuxy/CTFRecap/README.md

 ### Overview

-In this web challenge, the goal was to locate the flag on the website `https://redsystem.io/` without using brute force or fuzzing techniques.
+In one of the web challenges, the goal was to locate the flag on the website `https://redsystem.io/` without using brute force or fuzzing techniques.

 The challenge included inspecting various elements of the website to uncover hidden or less obvious areas where the flag might be stored.